yuryion/Team13_Library_Management_System/README.md

       auth_password = your email’s password

 * If apache server is still running, restart it so changes go into effect.
-Create a cronjob to run the script everyday at 5 am or whatever time you want idc.
+Create a cronjob to run the script everyday at 5 am or whatever time you want.
 The purpose is to email the user, who still has items borrowed, with a list of the items that are due in 3 days.
 This can be done on windows using a task scheduler or in linux using

       $crontab -e.